OnePath: Efficient and Privacy-Preserving Decision Tree Inference in the Cloud: Introduction

-However, this practice can lead to critical privacy concerns.
-Firstly, training a robust machine learning model involves substantial investments in data collection, computational resources, and specialized expertise.
-Providers are reluctant to expose their models in plaintext on the cloud due to the risk of intellectual property theft.
-Secondly, users often input highly sensitive information into these models, such as financial details or medical records.
-Transmitting this data in plaintext over the cloud can lead to severe privacy breaches.
-Thirdly, users may not want cloud providers to have access to the actual predictions, especially in contexts like financial decisions or medical diagnostics.
-The cloud should execute the prediction without knowing the specific results or the underlying prediction paths.
-To mitigate these issues, embedding robust security measures into the inference outsourcing framework from the outset is crucial.
-This ensures the confidentiality of proprietary models, sensitive input data, prediction paths, and the final predictions themselves.
+Machine learning has become a crucial tool for automated data analysis in various domains, including face recognition \cite{sharma2020face} \cite{tabassum2022human}, medical diagnosis \cite{richens2020improving} \cite{swanson2023patterns}, and spam detection \cite{makkar2020efficient} \cite{bhardwaj2023email}.
+Among various machine learning models, decision trees (DT) stand out in classification and regression tasks due to their efficient inference speed, intuitive interpretability, and ability to handle non-linear data.
+Consequently, they have become one of the most popular models and are widely applied in fields such as intrusion detection \cite{rai2016decision} and medical diagnosis \cite{ghiasi2021application}.
+Nevertheless, running DTs requires significant investments in computational power and storage.
+Given the superior capabilities of cloud servers, outsourcing these DT inference tasks to professional cloud service providers, i.e., a paradigm known as Machine Learning as a Service (MLaaS), has become a popular trend in both industry and academia \cite{chen2022privdt} \cite{xu2023adaptively} \cite{hu2023content}.
+This approach enables resource-constrained users and devices to efficiently obtain high-quality prediction services.

-Given the critical privacy concerns associated with cloud-based machine learning, it is essential to explore secure and efficient inference mechanisms.
-Among various predictive models, decision trees stand out due to their simplicity and effectiveness.
-They are extensively applied across diverse fields, including intrusion detection \cite{rai2016decision} and medical diagnosis \cite{ghiasi2021application}.
-Despite their widespread use and practical advantages, securing decision tree inference in a cloud environment poses significant challenges.
-These challenges have spurred extensive research and numerous advancements in the field of privacy-preserving inference for decision trees.
+However, this practice raises significant privacy concerns.
+Firstly, training a robust DT model involves substantial investments in data collection, computational resources, and specialized expertise.
+Model providers are often reluctant to expose their models in plaintext on the cloud due to the risk of intellectual property theft.
+Secondly, users frequently input sensitive information, such as financial details or medical records, into these models.
+Transmitting such data unencrypted over the cloud can lead to severe privacy breaches.
+Thirdly, users may not want cloud providers to access the actual predictions, particularly in sensitive contexts like financial decisions or medical diagnoses.
+In such cases, the cloud should execute the prediction without knowing the results or the underlying paths taken for predictions.
+To address these concerns, it is essential to embed robust security measures in the framework for outsourcing DT inference to ensure the confidentiality of models, sensitive input data, prediction paths, and final results.